MeiCloudie/hutech-classroom-client-app/README.md

 - View and manage classroom sessions
 - Access course materials and resources
 - Interact with instructors and fellow students through chat

+## Built with
+The Hutech Classroom Client App is built with the following technologies:
+- [React](https://reactjs.org/) - A JavaScript library for building user interfaces
+- [MobX](https://mobx.js.org/) - A state management library for React applications
+- [MUI (Material-UI)](https://mui.com/) - A popular React UI framework based on Material Design principles

 ## Usage
 Once the app is running, you can explore its various features: